List of The Adventures of Tintin characters: Cutts the butcher

 Cutts the butcher runs the local butcher's shop whose phone number of 431 is frequently mistaken for 421 to Marlinspike Hall.
 As a result, the mansion's inhabitants are endlessly plagued by orders for lamb chops and sausages.
 The irony is that when making calls himself, Captain Haddock usually ends up getting put through to Cutts' shop, rather than the place he was actually calling.

 The unseen delivery man from Cutts' butcher shop plays a vital role in The Calculus Affair by offering Professor Calculus a lift to the village just in time to save him from a Bordurian kidnapping attempt.

 It would appear that Cutts is also the local mayor, since he can be seen dressed very formally along with the local municipal band congratulating Haddock and Bianca Castafiore on their "engagement" in The Castafiore Emerald.
 He had one last reference at the start of Tintin and Alph-Art, where a call for him was made.

 In the original French, the name of the butcher's shop Boucherie Sanzot is a pun.
 Sanzot sounds like sans os, which means "without bones".
 The English translation uses Cutts to make a different pun.
 Cutts also appeared in a French TV ad for cooking oil with Professor Calculus in 1979.

 Lieutenant Delcourt

-Lieutenant Delcourt is a character who appears in The Crab with the Golden Claws.
+Lieutenant Delcourt is a French officer of the Méharistes (desert camel corps), who appears in The Crab with the Golden Claws.
 He is in command of the outpost of Afghar, in the Sahara desert.
 He assists Tintin and Captain Haddock on their way to find the missing freighter Karaboudjan.